New! 8 to 16 Week Old Puppies Socialization Classes!

 • your payment ($60 is due on the first day you come)

 While most puppies will start this class at 10 – 12 weeks old, they will have a chance to interact with other pups that have age-appropriate vaccinations during that critical socialization period.
-Puppies who complete commands, have appropriate level of confidence and good social skills will graduate at 16 weeks and earn a Certificate of Completion.
+Puppies who complete commands, have appropriate levels of confidence and have good social skills will graduate at 16 weeks and earn a Certificate of Completion.
 Upon graduating you can sign up for our 4-6 month old puppy class.